 I just got three of these to put in my blue and white garden on a slope with a fountain at the feet of an enormous old maple, because I saw them in a New York botanical garden and loved their graceful non clumpy habit.
 These little guys have only been in the ground a couple of weeks in October in PA but are already showing new flowers.
 They are so delicate but so perky and somehow hopeful.
 I ordered three more.

-Grow in full sun (or partial shade in the South) in moist but well-drained soil (A. amellus'Violet Queen' tolerates drought).
-A. novae-angliae 'Alma Potschke' and 'Purple Dome' are susceptible to powdery mildew in dry soil.
+Grow in full sun (or partial shade in the South) in moist but well-drained soil (A. amellus tolerates drought).
+A. novae-angliae varieties are susceptible to powdery mildew in dry soil.
 They also require division every year or two to remain vigorous.
-A. 'Alma Potschke' may require staking; if you prefer, you can pinch it back once or twice (by ⅓ - ½) before the end of June (July in the South and the Southwest) to keep it compact.
+A. novae-angliae varieties may require staking; if you prefer, you can pinch them back once or twice (by 1/3–1/2) before the end of June (July in the South and the Southwest) to keep them compact.
 In the South, A. X frikartii 'Monch' may stop blooming by midsummer; shear it back by half, and it will bloom again through the better part of fall.